Live Chat Now

 5 min read

-Generally Accepted Accounting Principles, more widely known as GAAP, are a set of guidelines and rules that all companies and accountants in the United States adhere to.
+Generally Accepted Accounting Principles, more widely known as GAAP, are guidelines and rules that all companies and accountants in the United States adhere to.
 These rules are set by the Financial Accounting Standards Board (FASB) in order to establish financial reporting standards and ensure that financial information is reported fairly and accurately.
-In this article, we will answer the question what are generally accepted accounting principles and explore the origins, uses, regulation and limitations of GAAP.
-Learn more about GAAP in the following sections:
+If you’re asking, “What is GAAP?” read on to learn more and explore the origins, uses, regulation and limitations in the following sections:

 Basic Accounting Principles

-An important element behind gaining an understanding of what generally accepted accounting principles are, are the principles themselves.
-Each of the following 10 key principles of GAAP plays a vital role in the accurate reporting of a company's financial data, and the accounting industry as a whole.
+It’s important to learn and understand the GAAP principles and how they influence the accounting profession.
+Each of the following 10 key principles of GAAP plays a vital role in the accurate reporting of a company's financial data, and the accounting occupation as a whole.

 Principle of Regularity